Upcoming at Kodiak College

 At age 66.
 The person would need to have been an Alaskan resident for at least 12 months.
-Contact Robyn Callahan for more information via email or call 486-1266.
+Contact Jennifer Myrick Pedersen for more information via email or call 486-1266.

 Kodiak College is located at 117 Benny Benson Drive in Kodiak, Alaska.